amolmore111/Sign-Language-to-Text-Conversion/README.md

  Capturing video frames and displaying output using OpenCV.

  Applied a threshold for gesture detection to control the output.

+#Conclusion

+In conclusion, the results underscore the strengths and areas which needs improvements in the sign language detection system.
+We started with small „ModelAtoC‟ with a custom dataset, emphasizing the clarity and simplicity.
+We developed a functional sign language detection for needed people using custom dataset which works in real-time.